bfenetworks/ingress-bfe/docs/en_us/ingress/conflict.md

 Route rule conflicts within a namespace or among different namespaces will both follow this principle.

-For those Ingress resources that not taken as valid by BFE Ingress Controller due to route rule conflict, related error messages will be writen to [validate state writeback](validate-state.md) `annotations`.
+For those Ingress resources that not taken as valid by BFE Ingress Controller due to route rule conflict, related error messages will be writen to its annotation, see [Validate State](validate-state.md) `annotations`.

 ## Example